| Previous Page | Next Page | Index

 14 Jan 1814 Captured l'Heureux.
 Condemned 22 May 1830.
 Pronounced to have been a vessel of war with 25 men on board.

-Portsmouth 14 Oct 1812 Sailed for Gibraltar, with specie.
+Portsmouth 14 Oct 1812 departed for Gibraltar, with specie.

-Lymington 21 Oct 1812 Sailed for the Cape of Good Hope.
+Lymington 21 Oct 1812 departed for the Cape of Good Hope.

 22 Jun 1813 captured the French privateer Fortune off Catalonia.